WHAT IS TONE DEAF?

 Still, across east Pakistan and west India, the heirs to the masters of the millenia-old vocation continue to edge towards mastery in their respective pockets.
 Their work is a breathing relic of an era where man strived for divinely inspired perfection.
 They live as if to say “we know it’s unachievable, but we strive to achieve it anyway.”
 A healthy contradiction to embody.

-The form of hand embroidery beading displayed on the black pants has no singular name.
+This form of hand embroidery beading has no singular name.
 Its history is therefore less contained than Ajrak’s.
 A direct translation is useful.
 In Urdu, “moti kashidakari” literally means bead embroidery.

 Pakistani moti kashidakari originated during the Mughal period to embellish kurtas, rugs, and stoles.
 Inspired by natural forms like cauliflower, mangoes, and blossoms, the work of the beader is the work of a human interpreting the work of the divine in producing nature.